GhazyUrbayani/porto/README.md

 1. Start the development server: `npm run dev`
 2. Open your browser and visit `http://localhost:3000` to view the website.
+3. Enjoy!

+## Bonus

+- Commit: Parsial
+- Deploy: Selesai
+- Kreativitas: Selesai

+## Troubles

+Difficulty when there is an error or when starting from 0 to learn by yourself it is a little confusing

 ## Dependencies